skyway/skyway.github.io/en/js-sdk.md

 # JavaScript SDK

-## Turorial
+## Tutorial

 In the tutorial, you will create a one-on-one video chat web-app using the basic features of the JS SDK.
-The web-app will have the ability to display a list of users currently connected to the server, select which user to call, call, answer and hang up a one-to-one video conversation.
+The web-app will have the ability to select which user to call, call, answer and hang up a one-to-one video conversation.

 You can try it out [here](https://webrtc.ecl.ntt.com/skyway-js-sdk-tutorial/){: target="_blank"}.